taddison/personal-site/content/blog/2021/07/benchmarking-different-versions-of-nuget-packages/index.md

 ## Benchmarking two different versions of a package

 We'll start by quickly scaffolding an app and adding a benchmark for connecting to SQL Server with [System.Data.SqlClient] and [Dapper].
-First of all create the app and install the packages - we're going to be looking at changes in data access, so we'll install version of those packages that correspond to March 2019:
+First of all create the app and install the packages - we're going to be looking at changes in data access, so we'll install versions of those packages that correspond to March 2019:

 ```shell
 dotnet new console